sndpwrites/100-days-of-code/log.md

 **Thoughts:** Tinkering with web apps for now.
 Also, thinking abt working with web fronts with cli backends.

-###Day 42: February 4, Kathmandu
+### Day 42: February 4, 2018

-List of trending news from ekantipuf via scraping
+**Today's Progress:** List of trending news from ekantipur website via webscraping.
+Learning to use beautifulsoup.
+**Thoughts:**

+### Day 43: February 5, 2018

+**Today's Progress:** Improved code to get link along with title.
+Encoded a JSON file containing all pulled data.
+Setup django web server.
+**Thoughts:** starting/stopping django is so easy I can't even